-Anna Chlebowski is an NIEHS training grant PhD candidate in Robert Tanguay's and Staci Simonich's laboratory.
+Anna Chlebowski is an NIEHS training grant PhD candidate in Robyn Tanguay's and Staci Simonich's laboratory.

 When did you decide to become a scientist?
 During my childhood I was always interested in the outdoors and science, and went through a phase where I wanted to be a paleontologist.
 Once I started taking science classes and science electives in high school, my interest in the sciences continued and grew.
 My high school chemistry teacher was very influential, and led to my interest in chemistry.
 I was further able to refine my interest in analytical chemistry and toxicology through summer internships during my undergraduate degree, which allowed me to experience research beyond what was offered at my undergraduate university.